A Guide to the Best Fuzz Friendly Wah Pedal

 - Fulltone Clyde

 A wah inspired by the original Vox devices of the ’60s, with an added “Resonance Control” for bass and gain adjustment.
 Improved Halo inductor and potentiometer make this pedal quieter and overall better sounding than the original.
-The popular DELUXE version adds, for $40 more, a ten-step variable input level control, true bypass, and three selectable modes: Wacked, Jimi, and Shaft.
-Both versions sport a fuzz-friendly circuit that doesn’t alter the wah’s original sound.
+The popular Clyde Deluxe version adds, for $40 more, a ten-step variable input level control, true bypass, and three selectable modes: Wacked, Jimi, and Shaft (while the Fulltone Supa-Wah has two more).
+All three versions versions sport a fuzz-friendly circuit that doesn’t alter the wah’s original sound.

 - Xotic XW-1 Wah